 Dealing with a dysfunctional team member.
 It's tough when a coworker doesn't want to be a team player.
 There are ways to address issues and get things back on track.

-An example of conflict between a manager and an employee; reflects different ideas of work/life balance and communication styles
+Tension at work?
+Conflict on the shop floor?
+Here's an example of conflict between a manager and an employee; reflects different ideas of work/life balance and communication styles.